markbajaj/eufy-device-id-python/README.md

 And the other amazing people who've shown interest in this project and even contributed to it. ❤️

 *****THIS WAS ORIGINALLY ON https://gitlab.com/Rjevski/eufy-device-id-and-local-key-grabber AND IS NO LONGER AVAILABLE THERE.
-This is a clone of htat repo.
+This is a clone of that repo.